 The object of the study is to alter your sleeping position and posture so that your head is 8 inches higher than your feet.
 The matress should be level but tilted so that it slopes with your head higher than your feet.

 If you have a motorised adjustable bed which does not afford your legs to be lowered, this can be addressed by placing a strong plywood board under your mattress, so that when the head end is raised the whole mattress tilts.

 Start at a six inch incline until you are comfortable with the changes, then go for the full 8 inch incline.

 I have been researching the effects of gravity on spinal cord injuries since 1994 and have already proved beyond any shadow of a doubt that even complete spinal cord injuries dating back as much as 18 years can be reversed to some degree by simply tilting a bed and altering the posture while seated!

-I want to share this important information with people who have spinal cord injuries and hope that some of you will help me with my research, by assisting me with this very important study.
+I want to share this important information with people suffering from spinal cord injuries in the hope that some of you may want to help me with my research, by assisting me with this very important study.

 The intervention is non-invasive, does not involved drugs, and has already been shown to work!
 It now needs to be tested on a larger scale.